PrefectHQ/vue-compositions/src/useChildrenAreWrapped/README.md

 # useChildrenAreWrapped
 The `useChildrenAreWrapped` composition returns a computed boolean that can be used in a component to react to the fact that children all fit within a single row, or they do not.
-This component uses [useElementRect](https://github.com/PrefectHQ/vue-compositions/tree/main/src/useElementRect) for sizing both, so keep in mind that if the container has padding, it will think there is more room for children than there actually is.
+This component uses [useElementRect](https://github.com/PrefectHQ/vue-compositions/tree/main/src/useElementRect) for sizing both.
+This component also uses [useComputedStyle](https://github.com/PrefectHQ/vue-compositions/tree/main/src/useComputedStyle) to attempt to account for container padding, container gap, child border, and child margin.

 ## Example
 ```typescript